bpmn-io/bpmn.io/src/blog/2023/001-form-js-0.10.0.md

 ## Hiding Components Based on FEEL Expressions

-With this feature you are able to hide components based on variables and conditions.
-This allows you to build forms which are truly flexible and adaptive.
+You are now able to hide form components based on variables and conditions.
+This means you can create forms that are truly dynamic and adapt to your specific needs.
+Plus, we've made sure to use FEEL—the expression language [standardized by the OMG](http://www.omg.org/spec/DMN/)—so your form's expressions are easy to read and write, and fully interoperable.
+We've also invested in the [feel-editor](https://github.com/bpmn-io/feel-editor), a tool that helps you create and edit FEEL expressions with syntax highlighting, validation, and auto-completion, built on top of [CodeMirror](https://codemirror.net/).
+Get ready to create forms that are truly flexible and adaptable!

 <div class="figure full-size">
   <a href="https://demo.bpmn.io/form">